-The Michigan State Horticultural Society is pleased to present the Distinguished Service Award to Abigail Roy-Jacobson for her many years of service to the Fruit Industry.
+The Michigan State Horticultural Society is pleased to present the Distinguished Service Award to Joseph Klein for his many years of service to the Fruit Industry.

 7087 East Napier Ave.